policeb00th/Cowin/README.md

 | West Bengal                 | 36       |

-Upon running, you will recieve a table of the format below
+For example, if I my district lies in Delhi, I will run getDistrictIDs.py with the StateID value as 9 Upon running, you will recieve a table of the format below

 ```
+$ python getDistrictIDs.py

 Central Delhi                    141
 East Delhi                       145
 New Delhi                        140